Aalto5G/nmsynproxy/README.md

 # Netmap with full kernel sources

 Some netmap drivers require full kernel sources.
-On Ubuntu 16.04 LTS, they can be installed in the following way: first, uncomment deb-src ines in `/etc/apt/sources.list`.
+On Ubuntu 16.04 LTS, they can be installed in the following way: first, uncomment deb-src lines in `/etc/apt/sources.list`.
 Then, type these commands:

 ```